oktaytuncay/Kubernetes/kubernetes.md

 **NodePort :** And finally, we have the port in the node itself which we use to access the webserver externally and that is known as the NodePort.
 As we can see it is set to 30008.
 That is because no ports can only be in a valid range which by default is from 30000 to 32767.

 The simple definition file of the NodePort should also be as follows.
-In the spec section we have type and ports that type referes to the type of service we are creating.
-It could be ClusterIP, NodePort or Load Balancer.
+In the spec section, we have type and ports that type refer to the type of service we are creating.
+It could be ClusterIP, NodePort, or Load Balancer.

 In the ports section, the only mandatory field is port.
-If we do not specify a targetPort, it is assumed to be the same as the port and If we do not specify a NodePort, a free port in the valid range between 30000 and 32767 is automatically allocated.
+If we do not specify a targetPort, it is assumed to be the same as the port, and If we do not specify a NodePort, a free port in the valid range between 30000 and 32767 is automatically allocated.

 The ports section is an array, so notice the `-` below the port section, which indicates the first item in the array.
 So we can have multiple such port mappings within a single service.